Keratoconus Patient Education

 There are now new treatment options available, such as Intacs®, Corneal Collagen Crosslinking, and Laser IEK.

-Although Corneal CollagenCrosslinking is NOT approved by the FDA in the United States, many study sites are available and this treatment has been widely used worldwide to halt the progression of Keratoconus.
+Corneal CollagenCrosslinking was FDA approved in the United States in 2016, many study sites are available and this treatment has been widely used worldwide to halt the progression of Keratoconus.
 Intacs, or corneal ring implants, are approved and can provide a more stable and regular shape to the cornea.
 In severe cases, a corneal transplant may be needed due to scarring, extreme thinning or contact lens intolerance.
 This is a surgical procedure that replaces the Keratoconus cornea with healthy donor tissue.